minfhs/pgformat/README.md

 # Opinionated PostgreSQL formatter

 This is _our_ style.
-Feel free to try it out, but expectc not to like it.
+Feel free to try it out, but expect not to like it.

 ## Install